approach0/docs/content/en/devops.md

    (you can watch `index_syncd` logs for the most recently created index image whose name contains its creation timestamp)
 9. Then create `feeder` service to start feeding current corpus files to indexers
 10. Create 4 "searchd" nodes for search daemons, label each node a shard number from 1 to 4
-11. Create `searchd:green` services as SSH-exposed search instances responsible for different index sharding, the one running on the first shard will establish and listen at port 8921.
+11. Create `searchd:green` or `searchd:blue` services as SSH-exposed search instances responsible for different index sharding, the one running on the first shard will establish and listen at port 8921.
-    (to support MPI replicas, we name the service "green" so that later we can add parallel search services, e.g., "blue" for load-balancing or [blue/green deployment](https://bing.com/search?q=blue%2Fgreen+deployment))
+    (to support MPI replicas, we rename the service to "green" or "blue" for parallel search services, load-balancing or [blue/green deployment](https://bing.com/search?q=blue%2Fgreen+deployment))
 12. `searchd_mpirun` for running those search instances using MPI protocol.
-To target the "blue" search instances, run job:
+To target the "blue" search instances, run job (take "green" for example):
     ```
     swarm:service-create?service=searchd_mpirun&target_serv=green
     ```